In The Spotlight | 'Where did I come from?': Adopted Utah man's quest for 'missing' life leads to siblings in Johnstown area

 “I think it’s beautiful,” he said.
 “I love the green hills with the trees.
 It’s very good to be here.”

-“He was born in Johnstown,” DesMazs said.
+“He was born in Johnstown,” DesMazes said.
 “He was a painter.
 My biological father was a painter, born in Johnstown.

 “What are the chances?”